DCS-training/AdvancedLLMs/ollama-cheatsheet.md

     ollama run llama3.2
 ```

-Try copying that command but stick ":1B" at the end so it looks like this:
+Try copying that command but stick ":1B" (colon + "1B") at the end so it looks like this:

 `ollama run llama3.2:1B`

 This will download a much smaller model and you'll be able to get started quicker.
-Once the model has downloaded it should run as a chat.
-You should be able to start chatting with your model now.
+Once the model has downloaded it should run an interactive sesssion.
+You should be able to start chatting with your model now!

 To exit the chat type: